deepika-91/flashcard1/README.md

 Acknowledgments
 Thanks to the developers of the Generative AI model used in this project.
 Special thanks to the maintainers of libraries like PyPDF2 and transformers that made this tool possible.
-Let me know if you need more customization or if you would like additional details added!